 Robert has two children, twin boys, who attend Lusher Charter School.
 He is also a member of the New Orleans Film Society.

-[Full disclosure: While launching UptownMessenger.com, Robert initially worked as a writing contractor for Tulane University.
-His only remaining affiliation with the university is writing occasional faculty and staff profiles for the School of Science and Engineering newsletter.
-It is not a regularly occurring source of income, and we do not consider it a conflict of interest that precludes any coverage of Tulane.]
+[Full disclosure: While launching UptownMessenger.com, Robert initially worked as a writing contractor for Tulane University and its School of Science and Engineering newsletter.
+As Uptown Messenger has grown, that arrangement has ended, and we do not consider it a conflict of interest that precludes any coverage of Tulane.]